ecmwf/metview-docs/docs/macro/functions/thermo.rst

    * q: specific humidity (kg/kg)

    The result is the mixing ratio in kg/kg units.
 On error nil is returned.
-The computation is based on the following well known formula:
+The computation is based on the following formula:

    .. math::